-The 330 TE has two 40 gallon livewells standard.
-Each is equipped with a dual purpose 1100 GPH livewell pump.
-The pumps are located in the aft bilge compartment and can be reached through the inspection port in either motorwell.
+The 290 EC has a 42 gallon livewell system.
+It is equipped with a dual purpose livewell pump and adjustable flow regulator.
+The pump is located in the port bilge compartment and can be reached through the inspection port in the motorwell.
 The wiring is secured to the pump using a tie-strap, and must be disconnected prior to removing the pump.

-The livewell pumps draw water through the strainers mounted on the inboard side of the port and starboard sponson.
+The livewell pump draws water through the strainer mounted on the inboard side of the port sponson.
 A seacock is installed between the pickup and the pump to allow you to seal the system between use, or in the event of a plumbing failure.

-To operate either livewell, first verify that the respective seacock and livewell inlet located inside the box is open.
-Install the plug provided into the drain located at the bottom of the livewel.
-When you have completed these steps, engage the livewell pump using the rocker switch located on the dash panel.
-The livewell light is also controlled by this switch.
-Water will fill the tank until it is level with the overflow drain on the outboard wall, which evacuates water through the hullside.
-To clear bait residue from the tank during operation, quickly remove then replace the plug at the bottom of the box..
-When you have finished using the livewell, remove the plug to allow the water to drain overboard.
-Drain plugs are provided with your boat, so that you can convert one or both livewells into a cooler when not in use.
+To operate the livewell, first verify that the seacock and flow regulator are open, then check the y-valve located in the rigging space beneath the livewell.
+To access this area, use the hatch located on the aft vertical wall of helm leaning post.
+The valve allows you to choose between the overflow drain for normal operation, and the end of day drain for residue removal and final draining.
+When you have completed these steps, engage the livewell pump using the switch at the dash.
+Water will fill the tank until it is level with the overboard drain, which evacuates water through the hullside.
+To clear bait residue from the tank during operation, temporarily change the orientation of the y-valve.
+When you have finished using the livewell, remove the water by changing the y-valve to select the lower drain.

 While underway, leaving your livewell seacock open could result in inadvertently filling your livewell.
-To prevent this, close the seacock or livewell inlet when the pump is not in operation.
+To prevent this, close the seacock when the pump is not in operation.

-Operating the engines in reverse can cause ventilation near the livewell intake, causing the pump to airlock.
+Operating the engines in reverse can cause excessive ventilation near the livewell intake, causing the pump to airlock.
 To prevent this, turn the pumps "OFF" prior to any continuous or high speed reverse operation.
-If your pump becomes air locked, turning the pump "OFF" for 15 to 30 seconds will correct the problem.
+If your pump does become air locked, turning the pump "OFF" for 15 to 30 seconds will correct the problem.